annaesvensson/yellow-serve/readme.md

 ## How to start a web server

-You can start a web server at the [command line](https://github.com/annaesvensson/yellow-core).
+You can start a web server on your computer at the [command line](https://github.com/annaesvensson/yellow-core).
 The built-in web server is convenient for developers, designers and translators.
 This allows you to change your website on your computer and upload it to your web server later.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php serve`, you can optionally add a URL.
 Open a web browser and go to the URL shown.

 ## Examples